Call now for a FREE Consultation

 Driving requires your full attention.
 Any time you are not focusing on driving is a potential risk to yourself and others.
 This includes when you’re stopped at traffic lights, in slow moving traffic or pulling into the driveway of your house.
 When using your phone while driving it can affect:

-• Road awareness – When driving, you need to be aware of your surroundings and any potential hazards at all time.
+• Road awareness – When driving, you need to be aware of your surroundings and any potential hazards at all times.
 Using a mobile phone reduces this ability as it draws your attention away from the road and prevents you from noticing or anticipating potential dangers.
 Furthermore, you may be so distracted by what’s on your phone that you are unaware of how fast you’re going.
 This can lead to dangerous situations which cause you to crash or which force other drivers to take evasive action resulting in an accident.

-• Reaction times– If you get distracted by looking at messages or browsing Facebook, this can result in delayed reactions which could cause lead to an accident.
+• Reaction times– If you get distracted by looking at messages or browsing Facebook, this can result in delayed reactions which could lead to an accident.
 This may mean rear ending another car, cutting someone off, hitting a pedestrian, going through red lights and many other dangerous actions.
 All of these can potentially cause huge damage to vehicles and property, significant injuries, shock and trauma, and even death.

 • Vehicle control – Holding your phone in one hand means that you don’t have both hands free to operate the vehicle safely.

-• Emotions – It is important to stay calm when driving but reading an exciting text, or seeing something on social media that annoys you can cause you to become emotional which could affect you judgement.
+• Emotions – It is important to stay calm when driving but reading an exciting text, or seeing something on social media that annoys you can cause you to become emotional which could affect your judgement.

 Contact Caddick Davies Solicitors today